ifilot/pico-sst39sf0x0-programmer/README.md

 > [!TIP]
 > There also exists [a command-line tool](https://github.com/ifilot/pico-flasher-cli) to interface with the PICO-SST39SF0x0 Programmer.

+> [!CAUTION]
+> Whenever possible, avoid using USB hubs to connect your **PICO-SST39SF0x0 Programmer**.
+> USB hubs can sometimes cause instability in the serial connection, which may
+> lead to crashes or unexpected program behavior.

 ## Obtaining pre-built binaries

 Download the latest version of the binaries via the links below.